SupaxInc/data-structure-and-algorithms/README.md

 ![Untitled](https://prod-files-secure.s3.us-west-2.amazonaws.com/f87cabf2-8d22-410c-bb4c-b00e5c7c3bac/f8b86622-dae8-4442-bbb5-820e8f6cb4df/Untitled.png)

 - Solution 2: Instead of calculating the max count every iteration, just keep track of the max frequency.
+All we really care about is which letter has the highest count in a given window since the max count that is first seen will always be the answer with the longest length of a valid window.

 **Unique uses:**